 Depending on the development area and industry sector, the applicant may ask to provide current and projected productivity indicator.
 All applications are subjected to SPRING’s approval process.
 Once the application has been approved, the applicant will receive an email notification where he/she will be asked to accept the Letter of Offer by log-in into the SPRING Grant Portal.

 Corporate firms like SBS Consulting can assist the clients on financial management considering SPRING Singapore’s Capability Development Grant (CDG) program.
-If you are wishing to incorporate a company Singapore but do not have an adequate fund, our consultants are there to help you out.
+If you wish to form a company in Singapore but do not have adequate capital, our consultants are there to help you out.
 The consultants are open to provide sound advice on other government grants and fund initiatives so that your long-awaited dream of Singapore company incorporation comes true.